daisycrego/dar/state_boroughs/README.md

 There are two separate parsers in this section of the repo.
-One to look for US States another for New York City boroughs.
+One to look for US States, another for New York City boroughs.

 To the run the scripts, please do the following: